Islamic Prayer Times & Qiblah of Cities Worldwide

 The Sunset Prayer (Maghrib) [Three rak`ahs]: Its time begins with sunset, i.e., the disappearance of the entire disk of sun.
 It finishes when the redness (evening twilight) in the western horizon disappears.

-The Nightfall Prayer (`Isha’) [Four rak`ahs]: Its time begins with the disappearance of the redness in the western horizon, when the sun goes down 12 degrees below the horizon (when the white glow disappears from the west horizon according to the Hanafiyy ; sun 18° below the horizon) and remains until the appearance of the true dawn.
+The Nightfall Prayer (`Isha’) [Four rak`ahs]: Its time begins with the disappearance of the redness in the western horizon, and when the white glow disappears from the west horizon according to the Hanafiyy, and remains until the appearance of the true dawn.

-The Dawn Prayer (Fajr) [Two rak`ahs]: Its time begins with the appearance of the true dawn, which is a white horizontal light that appears in the eastern horizon (when the sun reaches 18 degrees below the horizon).
+The Dawn Prayer (Fajr) [Two rak`ahs]: Its time begins with the appearance of the true dawn, which is a white horizontal light that appears in the eastern horizon.
 Its time remains until sunrise.

 Every pubescent, sane and pure Muslim is obligated to perform these prayers in their times.
 A woman is pure (Tâhir) when she is clear of menstruation and postpartum bleeding.
 It is unlawful, without an Islamic excuse, to perform these prayers ahead of their times or to delay them until their times have passed.
 Extreme sickness or traveling (with certain conditions) constitute examples of excuse for advancing or delaying the prayers.